kaustubhbhavsar/sentiment-analysis/README.md

 ## Final Notes
 To run the entire project use JupyterLab or similar IDE.

-> Note: Notebooks use python scripts to run.
+> NOTE: Notebooks use python scripts to run.

 To run the python scripts:
 ```